3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

 ```

 ## Splitting data to FTS, encrypt and push into RDS

+-- put the seq in RDS, not the node, so we can distribute the nodes
+-- BDR could be a good fit to use global sequences across master nodes.

+M <-> M  --- filter -----> RDS

+> pg_logical can be used instead FDW.

 ```
 CREATE SEQUENCE global_seq INCREMENT BY 1 MINVALUE 1 NO MAXVALUE;